chainguard-images/images/images/hugo/README.md

 <!--monopod:end-->

 This is a minimal [Hugo](https://gohugo.io/) image.
 The image only contains `hugo` and supporting libraries.
-The hugo process starts in `/hugo` by default so this directory may be initialized with the Hugo site to serve.
+The Hugo process starts in `/hugo` by default so this directory may be initialized with the Hugo site to serve.

 - [Documentation](https://edu.chainguard.dev/chainguard/chainguard-images/reference/hugo)